“Some of us think holding on makes us strong, but sometimes it is letting go.”

-Inevitably, the elements that we value the most — cause us the most trouble and heartache.
+Invariably, the elements that we value the most — that live at our core — cause us the most trouble.

-Big, audacious goals are often touted as a cornerstone of our work lives.
-(Some advice here, on how to set them wisely for your team.)
-We are encouraged not only to set goals, but to live them with each and every breath we draw.
+Big, audacious goals are touted as a cornerstone of our work lives.
+(Some advice here, on how to set them wisely.)
+We are encouraged not only to set them, but to live them with each and every breath we draw.
 I’m good with goals and we all need them.
-However, just like the battery that feeds our favorite tech device — goals have a “life span”.
-They reach a state, where they may no longer be viable or serve as a meaningful motivator.
-How this affects our state of mind is something we should pause and note.
+Yet, just like the battery that feeds our favorite device — goals have a “life span”.
+They reach a state, where they are no longer be viable or serve as a meaningful motivator.
+How this affects us is something we should pause and note.

-This all requires energy and “headspace”.
+All of this holding on requires energy and “headspace”.
 Yet, our attention cannot be infinitely divided.
-Research has shown that our minds burns through 20% of our energy requirements — though it represents only 2% of body mass.
-Even at rest our brains remain quite active, and the quest for coveted energy is endless.
-Our minds are continually working.
+(Research has shown that our minds burns through 20% of our energy requirements though it represents only 2% of body mass.)
 In a sense, wasting that precious energy, is squandering our own potential.
-Especially when it is in part, of our own making.
-Most of us have experienced an impasse where we must consider leaving something behind.
-We may feel that the rewards for a time investment will not be realized, or that we somehow we feel drained.

 Sometimes we simply must move on — and let go.

 How you would describe your own history in this regard?
 Do you find it easy to let go?
 Or are you challenged to do so?
 If you lean toward the stubborn and notably inflexible end of the continuum, the process can be arduous.
-Although tenacity can come in quite handy at times, problems emerge when we fail to revise an inflexible stance.
-However, all of this hanging on doesn’t always serve us well.
+However, all of this hanging on doesn’t serve us.
 It can bring a fog that clouds new opportunities and can fuel bitterness.
-Nevertheless, turning away and leaving these things behind can be challenging.
-(For some, this can even bring a certain sadness.)
+Nevertheless, turning away and leaving these things behind can be challenging and bring a certain sadness.

-Letting go of people and things that define yesterday can be quite good thing.
-This process requires reflection and practice.
-On a very basic level, we must change our mindset about letting go.
+Letting go of people and goals that define yesterday can be a good thing.
+We must challenge our mindset to allow us to do so.

-Here are a few thoughts (IMHO) concerning what letting go is and isn’t:
+Here are a few thoughts concerning what letting go is and isn’t:

 - Letting go of a goal isn’t a defeat.